All Episodes

 What we're doing here is to set up a special interagency task force on detainee disposition.

-They are going to provide me with information in terms of how we are able to deal in the disposition of some of the detainees that may be currently in Guantanamo that we cannot transfer to other countries who could pose a serious danger to the United States.
+They are going to provide me with information in terms of how we are able to deal in the disposition of some of the detainees that may be currently in Guantanamo that we cannot transfer to other countries who could pose a serious danger to the United States, but we cannot try because of various problems related to evidence in an Article III court.

-So this task force is going to provide us with uh a series of recommendations on that.
+So this task force is going to provide us with a series of recommendations on that.

-And that we are providing clear guidance to our military in terms of how to do it.
+And that we are providing clear guidance to our military in terms of how to deal with it.

-No teleprompter that day, so Greg Craig was the teleprompter, uh, telling Obama what to say.
+So Greg Craig was the teleprompter telling Obama what to say.

-We're gonna close Gitmore, we're gonna figure out how it never happens again, just like we're gonna make sure there's never an economic boom again.
+We're going to figure out how it never happens again, just like we're going to make sure there's never an economic boom again.

-We're gonna make sure these kind of detainees are never detained again.
+We're going to make sure these kind of detainees are never detained again.

-Uh we're gonna have a policy going forward, so we don't find ourselves these signs of the kinds of situations in the future.
+We're going to have a policy going forward so we don't find ourselves these kinds of situations in the future.

-Uh and then Greg Craig says, and there is clear guidance for the military as well in this, and that we are providing clear guidance to our military industry.
+And then Greg Craig says, and there is clear guidance for the military as well in this, and that we are providing clear guidance to our military.

 What happened?